Help us to continue our Mission to TEACH - HEAL - DISCOVER.

 Since our first graduating class of medical students in 1973, our health sciences center has seen many changes and achieved many successes.
 A major accomplishment took place in October, 2018, when our partnership with Ochsner Health Systems to form the Ochsner LSU Health System of North Louisiana went into effect.
 In addition, we welcomed our largest class of medical students to date with the Class of 2022.
-A current goal that we have for our institution is to construct a new building that would be known as the Center for Medical Education and Wellness.
+A current goal that we have for our institution is to construct a new building that would be known as the Center for Medical Education.
 This new facility would support our planned future growth, provide more space for hands-on learning opportunities and accommodate additional educational resources for students.

 Medical School Class Size

 According to medical school accreditation boards, each registered student must be guaranteed a physical seat.
 To expand our class size from 136 to 200 by 2023 we must construct a larger medical education building to accommodate our burgeoning class size.